Kamptal wine region : Kremstal’s Brilliant and Down-to-Earth Sister

 Kamptal DAC

-The Kamptal DAC focuses exclusively on Grüner Veltliner and Riesling.
+Since the 2008 vintage, the Kamptal DAC has focused exclusively on two grape varieties: Grüner Veltliner and Riesling.

 Wineries in Kamptal